Trying to get into some sort of routine. Not quite achieving it yet.

 I am a believer that things happen to us for a reason.
 Obstacles and difficulties are lessons in disguise.

-It can be hard to justify pain and poverty and often life can just seen so unfair.
-Some people suffer more than offers, often it’s a postcode lottery; depending where, when and to whom in the world you were born.
+It can be hard to justify pain and poverty and often life can just seem so unfair.
+Some people suffer more than others and often it’s a postcode lottery.
+Depending on where, when and to whom in the world you were born can determine your fate.

 I have written a series of posts about a recent trauma I went through experiencing secondary postpartum haemorrhage.